-Two full time and one part time Title I teachers are hired to serve Riverlawn Elementary School in order to meet specific needs for the students most at risk of not meeting state academic standards.
+Two full time Title I teachers and one part time Title I tutor are hired to serve Riverlawn Elementary School in order to meet specific needs for the students most at risk of not meeting state academic standards.
+One part-time Title I tutor assists with LLI instruction.
 The three teachers provide additional instruction in small groups or individualized instruction to students in the subject areas of reading and math.
 Teachers are provided with funds to purchase specific materials to support student needs in reading and math.
-A part-time Title I tutor is needed during the last nine weeks of school to assist with remediation of specific reading and math skills for individual students or groups of students in grades 3 - 5 prior to the SOL assessment.
-The tutor also assists with remediation for students that earn an expedited retake on SOL assessments.
-Chromebooks are needed to support the new reading series, practice letter/sound knowledge, letter tracing, and word processing.
+Chromebooks are provided to support the reading and math series and Canvas.

 Benchmark/Evaluation: The Title I teachers work closely and communicate frequently with the classroom teachers, including participating in the school weekly Professional Learning Community (PLC) meetings, to determine specific skills that need to be retaught, which students need the reteaching, and then to provide small group or individual instruction to these students.
-Three teachers are needed to provide this instruction to the number of students needing additional instruction and in the two subject areas, reading and math.
+Three teachers are needed to provide this instruction to the number of students needing additional instruction in reading and math.
 Teachers are provided with funds to purchase specific materials to support students in reading and math.
-Ongoing professional development may be needed to support implementation of LLI.

-By June 2020, the overall pass rate in math will be 90% or higher as measured by the SOL Math Assessment.
+By June 2022, the overall pass rate in math will be 70% or higher as measured by the SOL Math Assessment.
+By June 2022, the overall pass rate in reading will be 75% or higher as measured by the SOL Reading Assessment.